-1. Begin by drain the tofu and gently squeeze to remove excess water.
+- Begin by draining the tofu and gently squeezing to remove excess water.
 Wrap in kitchen paper, transfer to a plate and press by placing a heavy pan on top.
-Meanwhile, put the noodles in a large bowl and cover with cold water.
-Leave to soak for 25-30 minutes, until al dente.
-Drain and set aside.
+Meanwhile, prepare the rice noodles to pack instructions.
+Drain, drizzle with a little oil and set aside.

 - Gently heat the soy sauce, tamarind (and water), miso and palm sugar in a small pan, until the sugar has dissolved.
 Put to one side.

 - Cut 2/3 of the pressed tofu into cubes.
 On a medium-high heat, heat 1 tbsp groundnut oil in a wok, then add the tofu cubes.
 Cook, stirring regularly, for about 5 minutes, until browned and crisp.
 Stir in the garlic, the noodles and the soy mixture and cook for a further 2 minutes.

 - Push the noodle mix to one side of the wok, and crumble the remaining tofu into the empty space.
 Cook for 2 minutes, stirring, before stirring through the noodles along with the mangetout and beansprouts.
 Cook for a further 2 minutes.